Accessibility statement for Acas Learning Online

 Non-compliance with the accessibility regulations

 1. On some pages the tab order is illogical.
-This may cause confusion for keyboard-only users.
-This does not meet WCAG 2.1 success criteria 2.4.3 (focus order).
+There are also issues with focus order being given to elements that users cannot interact with.
+This may cause confusion for users who navigate using a keyboard.
+This does not meet WCAG 2.2 success criteria 2.4.3 (focus order).

 What we're doing to improve accessibility

-We're training staff to understand more about accessibility.
+We're also training staff to understand more about accessibility.

 Preparation of statement

-If you would like a copy of our accessibility audit report, email digital@acas.org.uk
+If you would like a copy of our accessibility audit reports, email digital@acas.org.uk

 Enforcement procedure